Introduction to Scripting Functions

 System Mode Execution

-Scripts in BizzStream run in system mode.
+Server Scripts in BizzStream run in system mode.
 This is a crucial concept: it means that scripts always have full access to all documents and data within the application, regardless of the permissions of the user who triggered the script or the workflow action (Only the environment where the script is ran).
 Because scripts run in system mode, they do not take the permissions of the user starting the action into account.

 Scripts can be executed as part of workflow actions, allowing you to automate complex processes that require system-level access to data.
 Another good way to use the automation process is with using scripts in combination with events.

-This document serves as a reference for the functions available specifically within this scripting environment, complementing the standard JavaScript features you can use to interact with the system, trigger actions, communicate with users, and integrate with other parts of the application.
+This document serves as a reference for the functions available specifically within this server environment, complementing the standard JavaScript features you can use to interact with the system, trigger actions, communicate with users, and integrate with other parts of the application.
 Understanding these functions will allow you to build custom logic and tailor the application to specific workflows and requirements.

 Available Scripting Functions